 The Company's investment portfolio is exposed to the current market volatility.
-Investment portfolios have certain exposures in economies that are relatively dependent on the price of crude oil.
+Current Investment portfolio has certain exposures in economies that are relatively dependent on the price of crude oil.

 The Company's capital, liquidity and funding positions remain robust and the Company remains operationally strong in the face of unprecedented global uncertainty presented by the COVID-19 pandemic.
 The Company expects this uncertainty and consequent capital contraction to influence rates across direct insurance markets.